jzelenjak/SoftwareEngineeringMethods/microservices/hour-management/docs/Testing-documentation.md

 ## Integration testing

 Except for the authentication library and remote microservice endpoints, most of the components have not been mocked.
 All tested components interact with an in-memory H2 database (only during testing).

+## Mutation testing (and boundary testing)

+The hour-management microservice has, according to the PIT report, a mutation score of **100%**.
+As pitest is also responsible for changing boundary conditions in mutants, we can therefore safely say that all boundary conditions are properly tested.
+An example of a boundary test can be found in the `validation/AsyncCourseTimeValidatorTest.java` file.
+This test class ensures that all date/time-related boundaries are covered so that we can rely on the validator when we need to check if a teaching assistant is allowed to declare their hours for a particular course.

 ## Testing naming conventions
 We decided to use the following naming convention for the tests in the hour-management microservice: